| |

 Equivalent Windows NT commands:

-NET START Task Scheduler - Start the task Schedule service
+NET START Task Scheduler - Start the task Schedule

 AT - Schedule a command to run at a later time